Deon-Trevor/Sync_Pundit/README.md

 # Deon Trevor Mpofu

-This is my git page to host my resume, future projects and blog posts.
+This is my git repo  to host my resume, future projects and blog posts.
+Fell free to contribute ideas and whatnot